Probate Q&A Series

 Apply the Law

 North Carolina treats the county Clerk of Superior Court as the probate judge for estates.
-For a nonresident decedent who owned North Carolina real property, the Clerk in the county where the land is located generally needs reliable proof of (1) the will and its probate, and (2) the authority of the personal representative appointed in the primary probate.
-In practice, that proof is provided through properly authenticated copies from the primary probate file (often called “exemplified” copies).
+For a nonresident decedent who owned North Carolina property, the Clerk in the county where the property is located generally needs reliable proof of (1) the will and its probate, and (2) the authority of the personal representative appointed in the primary probate.
+Under current North Carolina probate law, a will first probated in another state may be probated in North Carolina upon production of certified copies of the will and the probate proceedings.
+In practice, some clerks and title insurers still ask for exemplified copies, but the governing statute uses certified copies.
 Once accepted, the Clerk can probate the copy of the will in North Carolina and issue North Carolina letters for administration of North Carolina assets, which helps support clear title work.

 Key Requirements

-• Proof of the will and probate: A properly authenticated copy of the will and the certificate/order showing it was admitted to probate in the primary jurisdiction.
+• Proof of the will and probate: A properly certified copy of the will and the probate proceedings showing it was admitted to probate in the primary jurisdiction.

-• Proof of fiduciary authority: A properly authenticated copy of the letters testamentary/letters of administration (or equivalent appointment order) showing the personal representative is currently authorized to act.
+• Proof of fiduciary authority: The probate proceedings should include the letters testamentary/letters of administration (or equivalent appointment order) showing the personal representative is currently authorized to act.

-• Correct North Carolina filing location: Filing is made with the Clerk of Superior Court in the county where the North Carolina real property is located, because that is the probate forum tied to the land’s county.
+• Correct North Carolina filing location: Filing is made with the Clerk of Superior Court in the county where the decedent owned property in North Carolina.
+For real property, that means the county where the land is located.

 What the Statutes Say